UnrealArtOptimization/minimal-mistakes/book/measuring-performance.md

 {% include figure image_path="/assets/images/stat-gpu.png" alt="" caption="__Figure:__ Output of `stat gpu`, showing the cost of rendering passes." %}

 <div class="notice--warning" markdown="1">
-If you're getting an empty window from `stat gpu` on an older NVidia card, you'll have to use a workaround.
+_Warning:_ If you're getting an empty window from `stat gpu` on an older NVidia card, you'll have to use a workaround.

 Open `C:\Program Files\Epic Games\your-version\Engine\Config\ConsoleVariables.ini`.
 Then go to the end of the file and add these 2 lines: